hexbatch/apple-core/core-docs/step-6-elements/live-attribute-overview.md

 # Set context for changed attributes

-When one element changes another element's attributes, the writer of the system has a choice to change this just for the set context, or if this is for any set.
+When an action writes to its parent attributes, the attribute can be written in normal, set or shell context.
+Normal is the default, the attribute is changed and the same element in other sets see this change, unless they have their values written to in their own set context.

+When this is set context, this change is only seen by other reads in the same set.
-When this is per set, when the element is taken out of the set, those changes are lost.
+When the element is taken out of the set, those changes are lost.

-The only time changes are remembered are when the element is traveling through a parent child set relationship.
-This is optional, and allows the attribute to regain any changes made in the parent when it returns from the child.
-This can be nested in different levels of parent child travel, each parent can remember it settings until it leaves that parent.
+Actions can also write to the element but in the context of a shell's children.

+A shell is when selected elements from one set are put into a new set, then the parent set's element's attribute can be written by that action to be in the parent set's context.

-Internally, we remember this the changes, kept or not, by using the stack id, the live attribute id, and the value there in a table row.
+Internally, we remember this the changes, kept later or not, by using the live attribute structure above using a set and parent id , in a new row for that attribute.

-We push those on when the attribute value is changed in a set, and pop it off when the element leaves the set, not going to a child.
+We push those on when the attribute value is changed in a set or shell context, and pop it off when the element leaves the set,or the shell ends.

+# static attributes

+the statics defined in the type are here also, but cannot be overrriden by a set or shell context.
+Static is always global